dpwiese/personal-website/content/posts/react-native-canvas-charts.md

 });
 ```

-The `ChartJs` component with this ref can then be used:
+The `ChartJs` component above with this ref can then be used to plot new data without needing to pass new `config` prop and triggering a re-render:

 ```jsx
 // App.js

 import { ChartJs } from "./ChartJs";
 import { config } from "./config";